cecula-vereafy/android-library/README.md

 ## Get Balance

-To get your balance on Vereafy, the getbalance method is used this way:
+To get your balance on Vereafy, the getBalance method is used this way:

 android - java